apache/asterixdb/asterix-doc/src/site/markdown/AdmAql101.md

 ----
 ## AQL: Querying Your AsterixDB Data ##
-Congratulations  You now have sample social data stored (and indexed) in AsterixDB.
+Congratulations!
+You now have sample social data stored (and indexed) in AsterixDB.
 (You are part of an elite and adventurous group of individuals. :-)) Now that you have successfully loaded the provided sample data into the datasets that we defined, you can start running queries against them.